Nick Faldo: Playing style

-In 1998, Faldo's partnership with David Leadbetter came to an acrimonious end when Faldo dispensed with his services by post in a letter.
-The two men have reportedly not spoken since.
+In 1998, Faldo's partnership with David Leadbetter came to an end when Faldo dispensed with his services by post in a letter.
 In 2003, Leadbetter said of Faldo: "He wasn't the most popular guy with all the players, that's for sure.
 He didn't go out to win friends and influence people.
 Very seldom does he call people by name.
 He was very difficult to get close to.
 But I don't think it hurt his performance.
 You don't have to be 'Mr Popular' to win golf tournaments."

 Faldo's strong work ethic was praised by Leadbetter, who said that during uncomfortably hot conditions in the summer heat of Florida, a conservative estimate of Faldo's practice levels would be him hitting "500–800 balls a day, every day".
 Leadbetter said: "I don't know how many balls we hit in total but it was thousands and thousands.
 He also kept up his short game too – he worked hard on that aspect of his game."

 In an interview in 2005, Curtis Strange said: "Nick Faldo stared a lot of guys down.
 He had a way of folding his arms and looking at you as though he knew you were going to make a mistake.
 But in our playoff in the 1988 U.S. Open, I was in a good frame of mind to handle him.
 We didn't say three words all day, which was fine with me.
 I'm proud of beating him when he was in his prime."

 Nick Dougherty, who won three Faldo Junior Series events and went on to win tournaments on the European Tour, said of Faldo: "He's the most driven human being I've ever known.
 People say Tiger Woods created the new breed of golfer but I believe Nick Faldo did."

-In 1990, British golf writer Peter Dobereiner suggested that Faldo was "a loner to the point of standoffishness" and "obsessively driven by the impossible dream of technical perfection."
+In 1990, British golf writer Peter Dobereiner suggested that Faldo was "obsessively driven by the impossible dream of technical perfection."

 2008 Ryder Cup captaincy

-Faldo was selected as captain of the European Ryder Cup team in 2008.
-The 37th Ryder Cup was won 16½ – 11½ by Team USA to end the streak of three successive victories for Team Europe.
-This was Team USA's largest margin of victory since 1981, and the first time since 1979 the Americans had the lead after every session of play.
-It was held at the Valhalla Golf Club in Louisville, Kentucky, USA, which was a contributing factor in Faldo getting the captaincy; he had lived and worked in America for over a decade.